tietoevry-infra-as-code/terraform-azurerm-key-vault/README.md

   storage_account_id         = module.hub-spoke-network.storage_account_id
   eventhub_name              = module.hub-spoke-network.eventhub_name

-  # Access polices enable to other resources, AD users and AD groups.
+  #specify whether Azure Virtual Machines are permitted to retrieve certificates stored as secrets from the key vault
   enabled_for_deployment = "true"
+  #specify whether Azure Disk Encryption is permitted to retrieve secrets from the vault and unwrap keys
   enabled_for_disk_encryption = "true"
+  #specify whether Azure Resource Manager is permitted to retrieve secrets from the key vault
   enabled_for_template_deployment = "true"

   access_policies = [
     {
       # Access policies for users, you can provide list of Azure AD users and set permissions.